Socialist Workers Party (UK): Downturn

 From 1978 onward, Tony Cliff became convinced by some of his comrades that the period of rising militancy had come to an end and a downturn had begun.
 Cliff wrote: "The crisis in the organisation went on for about 3 years, 1976–79".
+The period of 1966-1985 has been cited as "The Golden Age" for the Trotskyist movement in Britain, according to Historian John Kelly.
+This was in spite of the group having seven splits occur during the 1970s and 1980s.

 By 1982, the SWP was refocused completely to a propagandist approach, with geographical branches as the main unit of the party, a focus on Marxist theory and an abandonment of perspective of building a rank and file movement.
 The rank and file organisations were wound down, as were the ANL, the women's organisation Women's Voice and the paper for ethnic minorities Flame.
-Many of those active in the ANL and especially its defence "squads" were denounced as "squadist" and expelled, later going on to form Anti-Fascist Action and Red Action.
+Many of those active in the ANL and especially its defence "squads" were denounced as "squadist" and expelled, later forming Anti-Fascist Action and Red Action.

-The closure of Women's Voice in 1982, reputedly because it tried to inject feminist thinking into SWP theoretical practice rather than gaining women members for the party, was a bitterly disputed action made by the leadership, a sharp debate taking place between those who believed the result would be to ignore the specificities of women's oppression, and those who believed that feminist theories were in danger of losing contact with the united interests of men and women workers.
+The closure of Women's Voice in 1982, reputedly because it tried to inject feminist thinking into SWP theoretical practice rather than gaining women members for the party, was a bitterly disputed action made by the leadership, a sharp debate taking place between those who believed the result would be to ignore the specificities of women's oppression and those who believed feminist theories were in danger of losing contact with the united interests of men and women workers.

 During the 1984–1985 miners' strike, the SWP's propaganda concentrated on the need for solidarity and explaining why this was not happening.
 Cliff described the approach as one of concrete propaganda: "It had to answer the question 'What slogan fits the issue the workers are fighting over?'".

 This change in outlook and methods was viewed by many on the left as being a retreat into sectarianism by the SWP, but this change in methods is credited by the SWP as allowing it to survive a very hostile period with substantial numbers of party members.
 In contrast Murray Smith described it as "jumping from one campaign to the next and hostility towards the rest of the left".